-Government tables carpooling plans
+Swiss government examines carpooling plans

-Plans are afoot to encourage car drivers to share their vehicles with fellow commuters in a bid to reduce road traffic and energy use by up to a third.
+Plans are afoot in Switzerland to encourage car drivers to share their vehicles with fellow commuters in a bid to reduce road traffic and energy use by up to a third.

 The aim is to raise the occupancy rate of commuting cars in peak hours from 1.1 on average to 1.5 passengers and to make drivers change their attitude towards carpooling.